-Choosing the best whistleblower lawyer to represent you in your whistleblower claim will be one of the most important decisions you make.
+Choosing the best whistleblower lawyer to represent you is one of the most important decisions you will make.
+It’s essential to find an experienced and successful attorney who can navigate the complexities of your whistleblower claim.

 Make sure the lawyer has had experience and success with the kind of whistleblower case you have (such as success with “qui tam” whistleblower cases or SEC whistleblower submissions).
 Some law firms’ websites claim that the firms have won large cases but fail to mention that the cases were not actually whistleblower cases.
 Ask for specific examples of the firm’s success.

 Some lawyers and law firms have websites designed to make it appear the firm specializes in representing whistleblowers, but their experience is actually in other areas.
-Whistleblower laws, such as the False Claims Act and Dodd-Frank, are complicated, and a misinterpretation of their provisions could be harmful to your case.
+Whistleblower laws, such as the False Claims Act and the Dodd-Frank whistleblower programs, are complicated, and a misinterpretation of their provisions could be harmful to your case.

 Are the whistleblower cases listed on a law firm’s website ones that the law firm itself actually filed and litigated?
 Some firms list sample whistleblower cases as if they were their own, when in reality they are not.